 This is a medium to difficult graded trekking with altitudes ranging between 4400 m (14, 432 ft.) and 5300m (17, 384 ft.).
-We walk 5-6 hour in average but some days can be longer.
-Subfreezing temperatures can occur even in summer at higher elevations and, hot gusty winds in May and June can make walking tough due to sweating.
-The itinerary does allow enough time for acclimatization and trekkers should not feel the symptoms of the altitude sickness, yet trekkers are recommended for training exercises at least a couple of months ahead of the trip date.
+We walk 5-6 hours on average, but some days can be longer.
+Subfreezing temperatures can occur even in summer at higher elevations and, hot, gusty winds in May and June can make walking tough due to sweating.
+The itinerary allows enough time for acclimatization, and trekkers should not feel the symptoms of altitude sickness.
+But trekkers are recommended for training exercises at least a couple of months before the trip date.

-During trekking, there will be a special cook and some helps (depending on group size) to prepare 3 tasty, plentiful and nutritious meals daily with a variety of local and Western dishes.
-To start the day, breakfast consists of a choice of porridge, muesli and cereal followed by omelet, fried or scrambled eggs with chapattis or bread.
-Lunch is generally a selection of salad, cooked vegetable dishes, pasta and traditional breads.
-After a long day on the trail, dinner is a hearty 3-course meal - soup, followed by a variety of vegetable, meat, rice and pasta dishes and completed with a simple dessert.Tea, coffee and hot chocolate are also provided at all meals.
-We use as much fresh produce as possible and our cooks and kitchen crew maintain exceptional standards of cleanliness and food preparation hygiene.
+During trekking, there will be a special cook and some helpers (depending on group size).
+They will prepare three tasty, plentiful and nutritious meals daily with a variety of local and Western dishes.
+At the start of the day, breakfast consists of a choice of porridge, muesli, and cereal, followed by omelet, fried, or scrambled eggs with chapattis or bread.
+Lunch is generally a selection of salad, cooked vegetable dishes, pasta, and traditional foods.
+After a long day on the trail, dinner is a hearty 3-course meal - soup, followed by a variety of vegetables, meat, rice, and pasta dishes and completed with a simple dessert.
+There will also be tea, coffee, and hot chocolate provided at all meals.
+We use as much fresh produce as possible, and our cooks and kitchen crew maintain exceptional standards of cleanliness and food preparation hygiene.
 They can always cater to special dietary requirements, if any.
 Besides, it's advisable to bring on your own some dry fruits, energy bars, chocolates, supplement vitamins, etc. to eat on the way.

 Guide and Crews